 What Is a Medical Receptionist and How Do You Become One?

-You maybe didn’t give this role a second thought while you were in the middle of dealing with your last sinus infection, but it’s worth reconsidering.
+You probably didn’t give this role a second thought while you were in the middle of your last sinus infection, but it’s worth reconsidering.
 The career of a medical receptionist offers a stable and interesting path into the healthcare industry.
-Plus, with the United States’ large baby boomer population aging, demand for healthcare services and the professionals providing them will remain strong, according to the Bureau of Labor Statistics (BLS).
+Plus, with the United States’ large baby boomer population aging, demand for healthcare services and the professionals providing them will remain strong, according to the Bureau of Labor Statistics (BLS).1

 What is a medical receptionist?